-Renee Philippi (Writer & Co-Director) is Artistic Director of Concrete Temple Theatre with Carlo Adinolfi.
-Her work has been seen in NYC, nationally and internationally at The Yard, Atlanta Arts Festival, Bard Summerscape, and in Costa Rica, Germany, Italy, India and Sri Lanka.
-Renee is alumna of Women’s Project Directors Forum, Spiderwoman, Ice Factory Festival and a member of Lincoln Center’s Directors Lab, New Georges and LPTW.
-She’s been an Artist-in-Residence with Mabou Mines, Playwrights Center, St. Ann’s, Directors Company, Nantucket Historical Association, Workspace for Choreographers, The Flea, The Yard, Dixon Place and a Directing Fellow at the Williamstown Festival.
+Renee Philippi (Writer and co-director) is the Artistic Director of Concrete Temple Theatre with Carlo Adinolfi.
+Her work has been seen in NYC, nationally, and internationally at The Yard, Atlanta Arts Festival, Bard Summerscape, and in Costa Rica, Germany, Italy, India, and Sri Lanka.
+Renee is an alumna of the Women’s Project Directors Forum, Spiderwoman, Ice Factory Festival, and a member of Lincoln Center’s Directors Lab, New Georges, and LPTW.
+She’s been an Artist-in-Residence with Mabou Mines, Playwrights Center, St. Ann’s, Directors Company, Nantucket Historical Association, Workspace for Choreographers, The Flea, The Yard, Dixon Place, and a Directing Fellow at the Williamstown Festival.

-Carlo Adinolfi (Designer) is Artistic Director of Concrete Temple Theatre with Renee Philippi.
+Carlo Adinolfi (Designer) is the Artistic Director of Concrete Temple Theatre with Renee Philippi.
 He is CTT’s Set Designer and TD.
-Adinolfi is a dancer, actor and puppeteer.
-He is a recipient of a Bel Geddes Grant for design for The Bellagio Fountain Has Been Known to Make Me Cry, an Independent Artists Challenge Program Award, multiple Henson Foundation Grants, an EST/Alfred P. Sloan Foundation Science Commission and a Berkshire Taconic Foundation commission.
+Adinolfi is a dancer, actor, and puppeteer.
+He is a recipient of a Bel Geddes Grant for design for The Bellagio Fountain Has Been Known to Make Me Cry, an Independent Artists Challenge Program Award, multiple Henson Foundation Grants, an EST/Alfred P. Sloan Foundation Science Commission, and a Berkshire Taconic Foundation commission.

-Since 2004, Concrete Temple Theatre has been in operation as a small energetic touring company based in NYC, presenting performances and leading workshops locally, nationally and internationally.
+Since 2004, Concrete Temple Theatre has been in operation as a small energetic touring company based in NYC, presenting performances and leading workshops locally, nationally, and internationally.
 Concrete Temple has created fifteen original works (seven touring) and is currently developing two new works.
-They have received several commissions, have had an extended run Off-Broadway and have been Artists-in-Residence at Dixon Place (NYC), The Yard (Martha’s Vineyard) and St. Ann’s Warehouse (Brooklyn).
-CTT have performed at Barrow Street Theatre, HERE, Bard’s SummerScape, Hudson Opera House, and at theatres in Turkey, Costa Rica, India, Italy, Scotland, Bulgaria and Sri Lanka.
+They have received several commissions, have had an extended run Off-Broadway, and have been Artists-in-Residence at Dixon Place (NYC), The Yard (Martha’s Vineyard), and St. Ann’s Warehouse (Brooklyn).
+CTT has performed at Barrow Street Theatre, HERE, Bard’s SummerScape, Hudson Opera House, and at theatres in Turkey, Costa Rica, India, Italy, Scotland, Bulgaria, and Sri Lanka.